 Free Lossless Audio Codec (.FLAC)

 But a word of caution if you opt for this format.
-Only a limited number of devices supports FLAC.
-So, check the compatibility of of your intended playback device before adopting this format.
+Only a limited number of devices support FLAC.
+So, check the compatibility of your intended playback device before adopting this format.

 MPEG-1 Layer 3 (.MP3)